The Ultimate Guide To The Martini

 Planning on making your own Martini at home?
 Yes, you go for it!
 Here are some tips:

-Invest in a good spirit - it's not being hidden by anything else so you gotta love that liquid.
-Alessandro says you can't go wrong with Beefeater and No 3 Gin.
+Invest in a good spirit: It's not being hidden by anything else, so you gotta love that liquid.
+Alessandro says you can't go wrong with Beefeater and No.3 Gin.
 BarChick's list of 20 best gins has some epic choices in there too.
 Vermouth wise, Martini Extra Dry is always a sure bet.

-Bigger isn't always better.
-The best size glass is 100ml or 120ml.
+Bigger isn't always better: The best glass size is 100ml or 120ml.
 Make sure you've got some swanky glassware - you're not drinking it out of that novelty plastic glass from that hen party you went on two years ago.
 Channel your member's club vibes with these beauties or get this pretty pair for a very decent price.

-Invest in a good strainer.
-And a jigger for measuring.
+Invest in a good strainer: And a jigger for measuring.
 You can get away with stirring it in a jug if you haven't got a shaker.
 But we say just grab one of these

 Now just use the guide above to decide on your ratios and style and you're ready to roll, baby!